leanperia/cs145facecheck/README-postgresql.txt

 6.) create database facecheck;
 7.) create user leanperia with password 'sakura123';
 8.) open a new terminal. use a virtualenv with requirements installed already. then enter into facecheck-amazon-complete directory
+9.) rename facecheck/settings.py to settings_deployed.py and rename settings_local.py to settings.py
-9.) series of steps:
+10.) series of steps:
-  python manage.py makemigrations faces python manage.py migrate faces python manage.py migrate python manage.py createsuperuser tester1 (any password - don't forget it) 10.) (extra steps so the database's assumptions will be followed): python manage.py shell
+  python manage.py makemigrations faces python manage.py migrate faces python manage.py migrate python manage.py createsuperuser tester1 (any password - don't forget it) 11.) (extra steps so the database's assumptions will be followed): python manage.py shell
   (inside shell)
   from faces.models import MLModelVersion as ml